 Olympic Games and Paralympic Games, and any events used as ranking and/or qualifying events for such; and

-Any event where World Sailing is the Organising Authority..
+Any event where World Sailing is the Organising Authority.

-“Expert Panel” means a panel of no more than seven (7) medically qualified doctors with appropriate knowledge and expertise, appointed by World Sailing Board to perform the functions set out in this Transgender Policy, which will review cases arising under this policy in accordance with this Transgender Policy.
+“Expert Panel” means a panel of minimum three (3) and maximum seven (7) medically qualified doctors with appropriate knowledge and expertise, appointed by World Sailing Board to perform the functions set out in this Policy, which will review cases arising under this policy in accordance with this Policy.

-“Female” means an athlete who has gone through female pubertal development past Tanner Stage 2.

-“Male” means an athlete who has gone through male pubertal development past Tanner Stage 2.

-“Medical Manager” means a medically qualified person who is appointed and authorised by the World Sailing Board to act on its behalf in matters arising under this Transgender Policy and in accordance with this Transgender Policy.
+“Medical Manager” means a medically qualified person who is appointed and authorised by the World Sailing Board to act on its behalf in matters arising under this Policy and in accordance with this Policy.
 The Medical Manager cannot be part of the Expert Panel.

-“Non-Binary” means a person whose gender is identified by them as neither male nor female, or both male and female, or whose gender is not identified as male and/or female.
+“Non-Binary” means a person who recognises that they do not fit into the binary of being feminine or masculine, or that they fit in between, beyond or amidst the categories of being a man, woman or both.

 “Olympic Class” means a World Sailing Class Association which is designated as part of the Olympic Sailing Competition for the Olympic Games.